ansible-tmm/aiops-hub/README-AIOps.md

 <a target="_blank" href="https://docs.ansible.com/ansible/latest/collections/community/general/mattermost_module.html">Mattermost Documentation</a>

-**Mattermost** is an open-source, self-hostable chat and collaboration platform designed for secure team communication.
-In AIOps workflows, it’s a powerful tool for surfacing alerts, AI-generated insights, and automated remediation steps in real time—acting as a centralized command and control interface.
-Unlike Slack, Mattermost is free to use and gives you full control over deployment, integrations, and data privacy.
-It supports robust API and webhook integrations, making it easy to connect with automation tools like Ansible or event-driven systems.
-This makes it a great choice for teams building transparent, automated operations workflows.
-We use it in the AIOps workshop as an example similar to Slack or Microsoft Teams.
+**Mattermost** is an open-source, self-hostable chat platform with robust API and webhook integrations.
+We use it in the AIOps workshop as a free alternative to Slack or Microsoft Teams — Ansible posts AI-generated diagnoses and remediation updates to a Mattermost channel in real time.

 <h4 id="servicenow"></h4>